-Mr. Qavvik: Thank you, Mr. Speaker.
-Good late morning to my colleagues, all the visitors, and everyone in Nunavut.
+Mr. Qavvik (interpretation): Thank you, Mr. Speaker.
+Good late morning, colleagues, all of our visitors, and everyone in Nunavut.

 I just have a short statement.
-Yesterday in Sanikiluaq, hunters were able get six beluga whales.
-They are sharing the meat around and people are able to eat that again.
+Yesterday in Sanikiluaq, hunters were able get (interpretation ends) six beluga whales. (interpretation) However, they are sharing the meat around and people are able to have that to eat again.
 The hunters in Sanikiluaq are going to be providing food and anything they catch to the community.
-That's what I wanted to say and that is why I rose.
+I rose today because that is what I wanted to say.

 It is great that we are going to be able to start boating again.
 The hunters will be busily hunting.
+That's it for now.
 Thank you, Mr. Speaker.